zrythm/zrythm/doc/user/zrythm-interface/transport-bar.rst

   by clicking and dragging, or by hovering over them with the cursor and scrolling

+More information about working with the transport bar is covered in :ref:`transport-controls`.

 Backend Information
 -------------------
 Information about the currently selected backend and options